WanThinnn/SIEM-Central/README.md

 ---

-**This project is in progress, the content below is just an overview of the project, not the official version**
+**This project is still in progress, the content below is just an overview of the project, not the official version**

 # **Description**
 Deployed a Security Information and Event Management (SIEM) solution leveraging the Elastic Stack (ELK) to collect, process, analyze, and visualize cybersecurity events within a simulated environment.
 The project focused on monitoring logs from Windows and Linux systems, along with security devices like Suricata and pfSense, to detect, investigate, and respond to threats.